ExtractTable/ExtractTable-py/README.md

 Before we talk/boast about the service, a developer MUST need an API key to use the ExtractTable service.
 [FREE credits here](https://extracttable.com/trail.html).

-We beat this market **not just in accuracy also in cost, and expiration**.
+We dominate this market **not in user count but in accuracy, cost, and expiration**.
 You are most welcomed to [BUY credits here](https://extracttable.com/#pricing) or email me at saradhi@extracttable.com for assistance.

 # Installation